Current Gallery: Victorian & Edwardian / victorianedwardian200

 Costume seen on Connie Booth as Miss Caroline Hartley

-• Honeysuckle Weeks as Millie Forester wearing a white and black Victorian gown in the 1997 mini-series "Rag Nymph."
+• Honeysuckle Weeks as Millie wearing a white and black striped Victorian gown with burgundy ribbons in the 1997 mini-series "Rag Nymph."

 • Tyne Tees Television